 Has your commit been squashed?

-If your commit has been squashed, you will not see your original pre-squashed commit in Flow.
+If your commit has been squashed, you may not see your original pre-squashed commit in Flow.
 Flow will display the revised commit post-squash since we look to Git for the record of truth for your commit data.
 If you would like more information on how we handle squashed commits, learn about squashing commits.

 Has your commit been amended?